adambard/learnxinyminutes-docs/haxe.html.markdown

         true + ""; // returns "true";
         // See documentation for parsing in Std for more details.

         //////////////////////////////////////////////////////////////////
         // Basic Object Oriented Programming
         //////////////////////////////////////////////////////////////////
         trace("***BASIC OBJECT ORIENTED PROGRAMMING***");

+        /*
-        // create an instance of FooClass.
-The classes for this are at the
-        // end of the file.
+           Create an instance of FooClass.
+The classes for this are at the end of the file.
+         */

         var instance = new FooClass(3);

         // read the public variable normally